 Over the years SUSO has been led by many prominent conductors including Eric Gross, Peter Platt, Ben Macpherson, Nicholas Routley, Colin Piper and George Ellis.
 Through a longstanding connection with the university’s Arts Music Unit the orchestra has performed works by prominent Australian composers including Anne Boyd, Ross Edwards, Peter Sculthorpe and Matthew Hindson.

-The orchestra is part of the University of Sydney Union’s Clubs & Societies programme and is run by an eleven-member student committee.
+The orchestra is part of the University of Sydney Union’s Clubs & Societies programme and is run by an twelve-member student committee.
 In the last few years we’ve performed a varied programme including works by Beethoven, Mahler, Gershwin, Mozart, Rimsky-Korsakov, Dvořák and Rojas.
 Highlights include Mendelssohn’s Elijah and Orff’s Carmina Burana with SUMS, Gershwin’s Rhapsody in Blue with Kathryn Selby, Dvořák’s Symphony No. 9 (“From the New World”), Mozart’s Violin Concerto No. 5 with Vivien Jeffery, and Mahler’s Symphony No. 1 with the UNSW Orchestra.

 Our principal conductor is Luke Spicer, who debuted with the orchestra in 2013.
 An acclaimed Violist and chamber musician, Luke is now making his mark as an operatic and symphonic conductor.
 Graduating with a Masters of Conducting from the Sydney Conservatorium, he has furthered his studies in Freiburg, and Manchester; and attended the Fondazione Musicale Chigiana, Siena, working under Maestro Guanluigi Gelmetti.
 Luke was also a participant in the Symphony Services International Conductor Development Program during 2016.